jodiedoubleday/newromney/supportUs.md

 ### Programme Advertising

 Advertising in the very colourful and information-packed 48 page programme starts from as little as £15.00 for a business card size advert.
-If you would like to advertise in our 2018 Programme please [contact us](/contactUs)
+If you would like to advertise in our 2019 Programme please [contact us](/contactUs)

 All adverts are full colour.

 Print run is 1,000 copies, but with over 7,000 people visiting the Fayre, you can be sure of some good publicity.
-ALL ADVERTISING SPACE SOLD FOR 2018

-**PROGRAMME ON SALE FROM 30TH JUNE ONLY £1**\
+**PROGRAMME ON SALE AT THE END OF JUNE AT ONLY £1**\
 Fill in the slip on Page 9 to enter the Lucky Programme Prize Draw

 **Please call 01797 363981 or [contact us](/contactUs) for more information or to book your space for 2019.**